mooseyscountrygarden.com » Perennial Plants« Peonies | Achillea »

 During one of my seed catalogue grand purchases I bought some seeds of Echinacea.
 They germinated, grew on, were planted, and didn't do anything.
 Then the following summer - hey presto!
 Long stems appeared, topped with the most beautiful old-rose pink daisy flowers.

 Echinacea are commonly called 'Coneflowers', and are used in herbal medicine.
-Some farmers grow it as a crop - imagine the beauty of a field full of Echinacea flowers!
+Some farmers grow them as a crop - imagine the beauty of a field full of Echinacea flowers!

 Footnote